oracle/graal/docs/reference-manual/native-image/Bundles.md

 Native Image Bundles: Bundle written to /home/testuser/micronautguide-pgo-optimized.nib
 ```

-Now take a look how `micronautguide-pgo-optimized.nib` is different from `micronautguide.nib`:
+Now take a look how _micronautguide-pgo-optimized.nib_ is different from _micronautguide.nib_:
 ```shell
 $ ls -lh *.nib
 -rw-r--r-- 1 testuser testuser  20M Mar 28 11:12 micronautguide.nib
 -rw-r--r-- 1 testuser testuser  23M Mar 28 15:02 micronautguide-pgo-optimized.nib
 ```

-You can see that the new bundle is 3 MB larger than the existing one.
+You can see that the new bundle is 3 MB larger than the original.
-The reason, as can be guessed, is that now the bundle contains the `default.iprof` file.
+The reason, as can be guessed, is that now the bundle contains the _default.iprof_ file.
-Using a tool to compare folders, you can inspect the differences in detail:
+Using a tool to compare directories, you can inspect the differences in detail:

 ![visual-bundle-compare](visual-bundle-compare.png)

-As you can see, `micronautguide-pgo-optimized.nib` contains `default.iprof` in the folder _input/auxiliary_, and there
+As you can see, _micronautguide-pgo-optimized.nib_ contains _default.iprof_ in the directory _input/auxiliary_, and there
 are also changes in other files.
-The contents of `META-INF/nibundle.properties`, `input/stage/path_substitutions.json`
+The contents of _META-INF/nibundle.properties_, _input/stage/path_substitutions.json_
-and `input/stage/path_canonicalizations.json` will be explained [later](#bundle-file-format).
+and _input/stage/path_canonicalizations.json_ will be explained [later](#bundle-file-format).
-For now, look at the diff in `build.json`:
+For now, look at the diff in _build.json_:
 ```shell
 @@ -4,5 +4,6 @@
    "--no-fallback",